 - Every county in Florida is required by state law to maintain a comprehensive plan to manage growth and ensure long-term sustainability.

-Pinellas County is updating its long-range plan to guide everything from how our neighborhoods and business community evolve, to how we continue to protect natural resources and promote public health and safety.
+Pinellas County updated this long-range plan to guide everything from how our neighborhoods and business community evolve, to how we continue to protect natural resources and promote public health and safety.

-PLANPinellas is the proposed policy document that guides decision-making by setting policies for future land use, mobility, public services and many other issues that shape the quality of life for nearly one million residents.
+PLANPinellas is a policy document that guides decision-making by setting policies for future land use, mobility, public services and many other issues that shape the quality of life for nearly one million residents.

 Major Topics Of The Plan